-That's why we developed the SERIES-S. Perfect for new users, it's easy to pick up and use, while also packing plenty of power and flexibility, as well as all-day battery life.
+That's why we developed the SERIES-S22.
+Perfect for new users, it's easy to pick up and use, while also packing plenty of power and flexibility, as well as all-day battery life.

-The SERIES-S supports both mouth to lung and direct lung (sub-ohm) vaping, making it a great choice for all types of vaper.
+The SERIES-S22 supports both mouth to lung and direct lung (sub-ohm) vaping, making it a great choice for all types of vaper.

 4. Track your progress

 When making any changes to your lifestyle, be it saving money, losing weight, or giving up cigarettes, tracking your progress is essential if you want to be able to gauge how far you've come.
 There are a variety of apps available which will allow you to do just that, most offering features which enable you to track how many days since you last smoked a cigarette, and how much money you've saved.
 Having a solid number to refer to may just give you that little extra motivation you need to keep going.

 It's often said that it takes 21 days to learn new behaviour (though this is subject to some dispute).
 In any event, the key message is that it does take time to break a habit.
 If the going is tough early on, try to focus on your end goal.
 Any new behaviour is going to take a while to bed in, but it does get easier with time.

 Finally, a little bonus tip for you.
 If you've already broken your New Year's resolution, don't beat yourself up.
 The secret behind resolutions is that they aren't tied to any specific date on the calendar, and starting over is as easy on June 30th as it was on January 1st.